mrhalleg/HallegsCommandHandler/README.md

 # HallegsCommandHandler
 A Libary to manage commands for Minecraft Spigot Plugins.

-This Libary aim is to make it easier to manage commands an use features like permissions and autocomplete.
+This Libary aim is to make it easier to manage commands an use features like permissions and autocomplete

-Im already using this in my [RecepieBooks](https://github.com/mrhalleg/RecepieBooks) Plugin.
-Check it out if you need some examples.

 # 1 - Intro: